 If you're a newly eligible employee, or during Open Enrollment, you may enroll by logging in to your account on UCPath, at ucpath.universityofcalifornia.edu.
-Academic student employees and graduate student researchers can also enroll on UCPath, or contact the UCPath Center for assistance.

 HOW TO TRACK YOUR BALANCE

 You can check your balance anytime online or in the mobile app.
 Each time a reimbursement is issued, you'll receive an Explanation of Benefits, either posted to your online account (if reimbursed by direct deposit) or via U.S. mail (if reimbursed by check), that reflects your current account balance.
 Toward year's end, you'll receive a statement of year-to-date account activity to ensure you are aware of your remaining balance.